 — Robert M. Wood

-Legislative chambers, the most important rooms of any Capitol, are usually designed and furnished in grand style.
-California's Capitol chambers were definitive examples of this for many years, until a gradual series of modernizations slowly chipped way at the grandeur they once exhibited.
+Legislative chambers, the most important rooms of any capitol, are usually designed and furnished in grand style.
+California's Capitol chambers were definitive examples of this for many years, until a gradual series of modernizations slowly chipped away at the grandeur they once exhibited.